b1urrr/morina-client/README.md

 ### Current Progress

-- Most of the frond-end features are fully functioning
+- Most of the front-end features are fully functioning
 - Currently using dummy back-end until a dedicated server is created with the real products
 - Next to be implemented: Error Page, extended Home/Landing page, Checkout page
 - Future implementations: Stripe payment, Featured products and promotions, smpt etc.